Fonteira Vaddo - Villa A

 A holiday here includes

 Your entire group can spread out, there’s plenty of space here with three comfortable bedrooms.
-Leading onto the terrace on the upper floor, the rooms open up to views that delight, allowing you to see the green side of Goa, a personality different from the party town and beachside that tourists are usually familiar with.
+In addition to the terrace on the upper floor, the rooms too open up to views that delight, allowing you to see the green side of Goa, a personality different from the party town and beachside that tourists are usually familiar with.

 Catch a tan by the pool or while away your day swimming, reading or sipping on your favourite cocktails.
 You’re in Goa, it’s always cocktail time here.
 If you do feel like stepping out for a change of scene, you’ll find several entertainment options nearby, such as Escobar, a local bar stocking Goa’s famous craft spirits; sports bar SORO; and SEA restaurant, which plays live music on Thursday nights.
 Transportation can be arranged for you on a chargeable basis.